ZehMatt/7dtd-WalkerSim2/Docs/configuring/configuration/processors.md

 ### StickToBiome
 Zombies are attracted toward a specific biome.
 Agents outside the target biome are pulled toward it.
 Once inside, a gentle nudge near the boundary keeps them from drifting out, while deep inside no force is applied so other processors drive movement freely.

+When combined with **StickToRoads** or **CityVisitor** in the same system, those processors are restricted to targets within this biome: road-graph neighbours and candidate cities outside the biome are filtered out.
+This keeps biome-stuck agents from being pulled across the boundary by their target-seeking behaviours.

 - Uses Distance: No
 - Uses Biome: Yes (select target biome type)
 - Example: Zombies stay in the desert, creating biome-specific population zones

 ### AvoidBiome
 Zombies are repelled from a specific biome.
 Agents inside the target biome are pushed out.
 Once outside, no force is applied.

+When combined with **StickToRoads** or **CityVisitor** in the same system, those processors are restricted to targets outside this biome: road-graph neighbours and candidate cities inside the biome are filtered out.

 - Uses Distance: No
 - Uses Biome: Yes (select target biome type)